-My family and I have lived in Christian County since 2008 owning a home in the Rivers Subdivision.
-My wife, Shannon, and our son Jarrett and I are active in the local community.
+I have lived in Christian County since 2008 owning a home in the Rivers Subdivision and I love to be active in the local community.
 I am a member of the Ozark Chamber of Commerce, serve as an Alderman on the Ozark City Board of Alderman, President of Business 2 Business, former member of the Board of Directors for MPACT, volunteer for Southwest Center for Independent Living and participating in OzarkLeads.

 As a child I grew up in Camdenton, Missouri and was active in sports, drama, debate and Boy Scouts, obtaining the rank of Eagle Scout.
 I was elected the President of my High School Senior Class.
 I worked and borrowed my way through college at Southwest Missouri State University (now Missouri State University) graduating in 1990 with a degree in Communications.
 I was active in Student Government and was elected the President of my College Senior Class.
 After college I worked and borrowed my way through law school at the University of Missouri-Columbia.
 I graduated from law school in 1993 where I had an active role in Student Government and was elected President of the Graduate Student Body.